kirillvy/react-slots/README.md

 --- | --- | ---
 renderAs | `React.ComponentType \| keyof JSX.IntrinsicElements` | Element injected for rendering instead of default.
 Any props will have to be compatible.

-### ScopeMap

-The scope object, can be used to search for Includes and Excludes, as with ConditionalSlot.

 ### Component.Slot

 The slot consumes an array of children and filters for ones marked as the component